joduplessis/buggable/README.md

 For information on widget settings, see the `launcher/src/index.js` & `launcher/src/index.html` files.

-For any questions, please feel free to open an issue.
+For any questions, please feel free to open an issue (I will add more/better docs as soon as I can).